TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

     * maximize or minimize value using BS (BS on answer)
     * Here the algorithm guarantees:
     * There is exactly one answer
-    * When we narrow to that one index â†’ DONE
+    * When we narrow to that one index → DONE
   * That's why we stop when:
   * low == high
 - We DO NOT need to check mid for equality.
-- âœ” Case 2: (low <= high)
+- ✔ Case 2: (low <= high)
-  * â†’ "Even when ONE element is left, I MUST CHECK it."
+  * → "Even when ONE element is left, I MUST CHECK it."
   * Purpose: SEARCH for a target
   * or search for a condition.
   * Examples: